Before you go to leave, be sure to read these 50 essential Europe travel tips that you help you travel Europe like a pro!

 Overtourism is becoming a real problem in Europe.
 With so many tourists visiting each year, cities are getting more and more crowded and more and more polluted.
 When you travel to Europe, be responsible.
 Remember that you are a guest in another country.
 Please behave as if you were visiting a distant relative.
 Don’t litter, don’t be too loud or obnoxious, and respect their rules.

 Also, be mindful of the environment.
 Limit plastic usage by bringing a reusable water bottle from home and avoiding plastic straws.
+You can learn more about sustainable travel here.

 If you find an opportunity to volunteer when you travel through Europe, this can be a great way to make an impact and a memorable way to spend your trip.
 Check out JustServe.org for volunteer opportunities around the globe.